sebscholl/has_states/README.md

-# HasStates
+# MetaStates

-HasStates is a flexible state management gem for Ruby on Rails that allows you to add multiple state machines to your models.
+MetaStates is a flexible state management gem for Ruby on Rails that allows you to add multiple state machines to your models.
 It provides a simple way to track state transitions, add metadata, and execute callbacks.

 ## Features